Králův Dvůr: Sights

-The main landmark is Králův Dvůr Castle.
+The main landmark of the town is the Králův Dvůr Castle.
 In 1585, the stone court was rebuilt in the Renaissance style into a closed four-winged castle with an inner courtyard.
 During the great fire in 1712, the castle lost one wing.
 The biggest changes awaited the castle in the second half of the 18th century when it was rebuilt in the Baroque style.
 It received roughly its present appearance, which was most likely created by Kilian Ignaz Dientzenhofer.

 In 1860, the castle was sold to Emil Egon Fürstenberg, who had no interest in keeping the property in good shape, and the castle was used as a warehouse.
-After World War II, the castle was nationalized, and state enterprises were maintained by using its buildings as a warehouse.
+After World War II, the castle was nationalised, and state enterprises were maintained by using its buildings as a warehouse.
 The castle's garden was used as a path for the D5 highway.
 The castle was sold to a private owner in 2000 and its reconstruction is planned.

 The Church of the Assumption of the Virgin Mary was built in Počaply in 1730–1733, most likely by K. I. Dientzenhofer.